flaki/pwa-workshop/README.md

 ### Notes
-So while this behavior is similar (but not the same) as an `appcache.manifest`-defined behavior (in that it's provides fallbacks to counter network failures), it is not very useful.
+So while this behavior is similar (but not the same) as an `appcache.manifest`-defined behavior (in that it's provides fallbacks to counter network failures), it is still not very useful.

-For example, we have lost the performance gains of service worker caching, since all non-static asset requests first go to the network, which even with good network conditions results in latency (and also, unneccessary battery/bandwidth consumption).
+For example, we have lost the performance gains of service worker caching, since all requests now first go to the network, which even with good network conditions results in latency (and also, unneccessary battery/bandwidth consumption).

-But even in this rather simple example, the real power of service workers shines through - the flexibility.
-We already know how to solve the above performance
+With that said, in this rather simple example, the real power of service workers can already shines through - flexibility.
+We already know how to solve the above issue, and we bring back the `C_STATIC` cache in `service-worker-with-shell.js`.

-problem: just look in all caches.
-This may or may not solve our problem depending on our application use case, but we can certainly work our code to improve and cater whatever need arises so we can make sure we cover all our bases, making the appropriate tradeoffs to fit our needs and expectations.
+In this (significantly more elaborate) service worker we treat static and dynamic assets differently - and this is the real power of service workers.
+The current approach may or may not solve our problem depending on our application use case, but we can certainly work our code to improve and cater whatever need arises so we can make sure we cover all our bases, making the appropriate tradeoffs to fit our needs and expectations.

-Some techiques:
+Other useful techiques:
-* **Partition fetch handler** - use url prefixes and corresponding caches to handle requests differently
+* **Partition fetch handler** - use URL prefixes and corresponding caches to handle requests differently

 **`<response>.clone()`**